RoryQo/Research-Reproduction_Washington-Female-Socalization/README.md

 7. **Interpretation**:
    - Interpret the coefficients from the regression models, focusing on how changes in the number of daughters relate to voting behavior on women's issues.
 This step also involves assessing the statistical significance of the results.
+   - (Further details are in the conclusion section)

 8. **Comparative Analysis**:
    - Investigate potential differences in the effects of having daughters on male versus female legislators.
 This includes estimating separate models for each group and analyzing interaction effects to determine if the influence of daughters differs based on the legislator's gender.